Graph-Loc: Robust Graph-Based LiDAR Pose Tracking with Compact Structural Map Priors under Low Observability and Occlusion: Abstract

 \section{Abstract}

-Map-based LiDAR pose tracking is essential for long-term autonomous operation, where onboard map priors need be compact for scalable storage and fast retrieval, while online observations are often partial, repetitive, and heavily occluded.
+Map-based LiDAR pose tracking is essential for long-term autonomous operation, where onboard map priors need to be compact for scalable storage and fast retrieval, while online observations are often partial, repetitive, and heavily occluded.
 We propose Graph-Loc, a graph-based localization framework that tracks the platform pose against compact structural map priors represented as a lightweight point-line graph.
 Such priors can be constructed from heterogeneous sources commonly available in practice, including polygon outlines vectorized from occupancy/grid maps and CAD/model/floor-plan layouts.
 For each incoming LiDAR scan, Graph-Loc extracts sparse point and line primitives to form an observation graph, retrieves a pose-conditioned visible subgraph via LiDAR ray simulation, and performs scan-to-map association through unbalanced optimal transport with a local graph-context regularizer.
 The unbalanced formulation relaxes mass conservation, improving robustness to missing, spurious, and fragmented structures under occlusion.
 To enhance stability in low-observability segments, we estimate information anisotropy from the refinement normal matrix and defer updates along weakly constrained directions until sufficient constraints reappear.
-Experiments on public benchmarks, controlled stress tests, and real-world deployments demonstrate accurate and stable tracking with KB-level priors from heterogeneous map sources, including under geometrically degenerate and sustained occlusion and in the presence of gradual scene changes.
+Experiments on diverse public datasets, controlled stress tests, and real-world deployments demonstrate accurate and stable tracking with KB-level priors from heterogeneous map sources, including under geometrically degenerate structures, dynamic disturbances, gradual scene changes, and sustained occlusion.

 \textit{Note to Practitioners}---Long-term deployment of LiDAR-based localization often requires storing a prior map onboard with strict memory and retrieval constraints, while the robot operates in environments with repetitive structure, partial visibility, and frequent occlusions.
 Graph-Loc addresses this setting by using a compact structural map representation (a lightweight point-line graph) that can be built from commonly available sources such as occupancy/grid-map outlines and CAD or floor-plan layouts.
 In operation, the method retrieves only the locally visible portion of the map for matching, which reduces computation and supports fast updates.
 This design is particularly useful in structured environments (e.g., buildings, corridors, and industrial sites), where geometric observability may temporarily degrade or be blocked by dynamic obstacles.
 The system outputs incremental platform pose updates and is intended as a drop-in module for navigation stacks that require stable tracking under limited onboard resources.